INCREDIBLE: How armless Nayiga overcame disability to turn her feet into hands

-With a tip from a friend, , a woman with no hands but doesn’t beg.
+With a tip from a friend, I get to learn about Annet Nayiga, 39,, a woman with no hands but doesn’t beg.
 Yes!
 I took it to be a cheap joke, not until I went to meet her in Makindye Division, Kizungu Corridor, a Kampala suburb.

 She is the eldest child in a family of seven.
 She was born in Bukunyu village, in Masaka.
 Unlike her siblings; she is the only one who is “disabled”.
 She has no hands; and makes ends meet with her foot.
 To Nayiga, calling her disabled is an insult, because she can meet all personal needs, apart from fetching water.